 There have been a few very high profile allegations of sexual misconduct that have been found to be false.

-There was the infamous Rolling Stone article ‘A Rape on Campus’ about the young woman identified as ‘Jackie’ that was gang-raped by the Duke University Lacrosse Team.
+There was the infamous Rolling Stone article ‘A Rape on Campus’ about the young woman identified as ‘Jackie’ that was raped at the University of Virginia.
 It was determined to be a load of B.S. made up by ‘Jackie’ perhaps to get the attention of a fellow student.

 The woman whose harrowing account of being gang-raped at the University of Virginia was the centerpiece of a now-discredited Rolling Stone magazine article testified in a deposition heard by the public for the first time on Monday that the story was what she believed “to be true at the time”.